Second stint in Chicago for Aparicio brings more honors

 When he played his 2,219th game at shortstop on Sept.
 25, 1970, Aparicio broke the major league record for most games played at short.
 Former White Sox shortstop Luke Appling was the previous record-holder.

-Arielle Gordon is the Digital Content Specialist at the National Baseball Hall of Fame and Museum
+Arielle Gordon was the Digital Content Specialist at the National Baseball Hall of Fame and Museum

 Aparicio makes history with 500th career stolen base